littleboy0k/steemmod/README.md

 ## Required directories:
 * steem API (steem-python)
 * coinmarket API (coinmarketcap)
-* xlutils
-* xlwt
-* xlrd

 ## Commands and functions:

-!ping - checks if bot is responsive by responding "pong";
+* !ping - checks if bot is responsive by responding "pong";

-Accepting a post - use :ballot_box_with_check: on the given post;
+* Accepting a post - use :ballot_box_with_check: on the given post;

-Submit a post by posting a message starting with *https://steemit* or *steemit* in an allowed channel;
+* Submit a post by posting a message starting with *https://steemit* or *steemit* in an allowed channel;

+* Removes accepted posts older than 132 hours;